apostrophecms/starter-kit-astro-apollo-pro/README.md

 **Key differences:**
 - **Single route system** - Instead of multiple routes in `pages`, there's one `[...slug].astro` file that handles all routing
-- **Template mapping** - Pages map to templates in the `templates` folder, corresponding to ApostropheCMS page types
+- **Template mapping** - Pages map to templates in the `templates` folder, mapped by the `index.js` file in that folder.
+Each template corresponds to an ApostropheCMS page type, including `index.html` and `show.html` piece-page types
-- **Widget system** - The `widgets` folder contains templates for ApostropheCMS widgets, mapped through `index.js` files
+- **Widget system** - The `widgets` folder contains templates for ApostropheCMS widgets, mapped through an `index.js` file in that folder.
 - **Required configuration** - The `apostrophe` integration and `output: 'server'` settings must remain for backend integration

 ### Routing and Templates